 - 18 – 21: All out

-Note that WHOOP calculates strain from your max heart rate, which means that score is highly personalized.
-The same workout, performed by different people (or even pro athletes), might result in different strain scores.
-So don’t compare your results to someone else’s.
+Note that WHOOP calculates strain from your max heart rate, which means the score is highly personalized.
+The same workout performed by different people (or even pro athletes) might result in different strain scores, so don’t compare your results to someone else’s.

 By default, WHOOP detects activities if they last for 15 minutes or longer.
-So it won’t recognize those 20-seconds sprints on CAR.O.L, the new HIIT bike I’ve been testing as a workout.
+So it won’t recognize those 20-second sprints on CAROL, the REHIT bike I’ve been using to complement my CrossFit workouts.